01 of 10

-This is the honor bar at a hotel where the room rate was a relative bargain.
-The same cannot be said for the items in this dish.
+A hotel mini bar can be a trap for frugal travelers.
 Cashews, pistachios, cookies and mini-candy bars come in small canisters, each at $6 and up.
 Many times, you'll find a bottle of water on the counter in your room that appears to be complimentary (and sometimes is) but often costs $5 or more.

 02 of 10